oui-team/bcm-data-engineer-interview/README.md

 ```

-Where the legs arrays contains all the flights information.
+Where the legs array contains all the flight information.
 This array always contains one element.

 ## Search features